 Use Socratic questioning to explore levels of satisfaction

-The wheel of life works at multiple levels.
+The Wheel of Life works on multiple levels.
 Firstly, it allows the user to focus on how life feels.
 Secondly, it provides a means to understand each category, what is wrong, and what can be improved.

 Use your coaching skills to work through what the completed Wheel of Life means at both levels.

-Socratic questioning—using focused, open questions, to unpack beliefs—can be an ideal way of challenging why a category receives its score and how it, and overall life satisfaction, can be changed.
+Socratic questioning – using focused, open questions to unpack beliefs – can be an ideal way to challenge why a category receives its score and how it and overall life satisfaction can be changed.

-A brief mindfulness session can root the client in the present, ensure readiness to objectively review the scores in the Wheel of Success, before identifying the next steps.
+A brief mindfulness session can root the client in the present and ensure readiness to objectively review the scores in the Wheel of Life before identifying the next steps.

-Our 3-Step Mindfulness worksheet can help attain a suitable state of mind, grounding yourself, ready for exploration.
+Our 3-Step Mindfulness Worksheet can help attain a suitable state of mind, ground yourself, and prepare for exploration.

 A Take-Home Message

-When we are knocked by the changing situations we face, it is vital to find a way back, to seek equilibrium.
+When we are knocked by the changing situations we face, it is vital to find a way back and seek equilibrium.

-Although an imbalanced life provides a path to excellence or mastery, it cannot persist without impacting enduring life goals, and overall well-being.
+Although an imbalanced life can provide a path to excellence or mastery in a specific segment of life, it cannot persist without impacting enduring life goals and overall wellbeing.

 Life coaching can restore that balance by building a bridge between where you are now and where you want to be.
 The Wheel of Life provides an excellent tool to visualize the gaps that require focus and attention and the changes that need to happen.

-Set personal goals that take you toward your hopes and dreams and give the Wheel of Life a try— whether alone or with a life coach.
-Use it to build a balanced life based on your unique and distinct desires, passions, and loves, to provide a sense of completeness, satisfaction, and deep happiness.
+Set personal goals that take you toward your hopes and dreams and give the Wheel of Life a try by yourself, with a life coach, or with your clients.
+Use it to build a balanced life based on your unique and distinct desires, passions, and loves to provide a sense of completeness, satisfaction, and deep happiness.

-Re-visit the wheel over the months to come; update where you are and the goals you set.
-See it as a health-check, to understand the well-being of your life.
+Revisit the wheel over the months to come and update where you are and the goals you set.
+See it as a health check to understand the wellbeing of your life.

 We hope you enjoyed reading this article.
 Don’t forget to download our three Positive Psychology Exercises for free.

 - Whyte, G. P. (2015).
-Achieve the impossible: how to overcome challenges and gain success in life, work, and sport.
-London: Bantam Press.
+Achieve the impossible: How to overcome challenges and gain success in life, work, and sport.
+Bantam Press.